ply2022/DepthCount/README.md

-# depthcount
+# DepthCount
-A pipeline for counting read depth of targeted genes
+A pipeline for counting read depth of targeted genes using python scripts.